The core purpose of Central London Forward (CLF) is to provide a collective voice for Central London Forward’s member boroughs and their citizens.

 At present, CLF’s membership have agreed that the core collective policy concerns of the Central London boroughs centre around:

-As well as providing strategic policy advice and advocacy, Central London Forward is responsible for commissioning and managing a number of programmes to support CLF residents improve their skills and support them in finding work, such as Enterprise Advisors and Working Capital.
+As well as providing strategic policy advice and advocacy, Central London Forward is responsible for commissioning and managing programmes to support CLF residents improve their skills and support them in finding work e.g. Working Capital.

 Working Capital is a multi-million pound pilot programme aimed at helping long-term Employment Support Allowance claimants back into work.

-Launched in March 2018, Central London Works is a new employment programme designed to help CLF residents with health conditions into work.
+Launched in March 2018, Central London Works is a new employment programme designed to support CLF residents overcome their employment barriers and move into stable, well-paid work.

 The Construction Careers programme has been developed to support local residents to access the high number of construction jobs available in London’s booming building sector.